ghosharnab00/twitter-smart-bot/README.md

 OPENAI_KEY=""
 ```
 * Step 6: The endpoint is: ```https://yourwebsite.netlify.com/.netlify/functions/app```
-* Step 5: Go to https://cron-job.org/ and set a cronjob to call the api endpoint according to your requirements.
+* Step 5: Go to https://cron-job.org/ and set a cronjob to call the api
 ### Installation on Local Machine

 * Clone the repo from this website, then